joaorodrig/terraform-snapshot-test/readme.rst

         Deleted unknown snapshot collection (tests/__snapshots__/_1759855219.json)
         =============================================================== 2 passed in 6.19s ================================================================

 #.
-This will generate the snapshots with the module `synthetesis <https://github.com/joaorodrig/terraform-snapshot-test/tests/aws-s3-bucket/tests/__snapshots__/test_synthesizes_properly.json>`_ and `planned values <https://github.com/joaorodrig/terraform-snapshot-test/tests/aws-s3-bucket/tests/__snapshots__/test_planned_values.json>`_ for the different tests, which will be committed to the repository;
+This will generate the snapshots with the module `synthesis <https://github.com/joaorodrig/terraform-snapshot-test/blob/main/examples/aws-s3-bucket/tests/__snapshots__/test_terraform_snapshot/test_synthesizes_properly.json>`_ and `planned values <https://github.com/joaorodrig/terraform-snapshot-test/blob/main/examples/aws-s3-bucket/tests/__snapshots__/test_terraform_snapshot/test_planned_values.json>`_ for the different tests, which will be committed to the repository;

 #.
 To run these unit tests as part of the CI/CD pipeline, you could then run the following command from the Terraform / OpenTofu root, and verify that code being built meets the expected state as defined and verified by the engineer as per the snapshot: